pumanzor/modbus/USR-TCP232-304/Readme.md

 The components are:

-1.- Linux Machine how modbus syncronous server i.e. Raspberry pi
+1.- Linux Machine how modbus syncronous client i.e. Raspberry pi and pymodbus (Ethernet side)

-2.- The Bus using UTP wire
+2.- The Bus using UTP wire (RS485 side)

 3.- RS485 Reles